The Only 9 Link-Building Tools You Need in 2024

 Head of Content @ Ahrefs (or, in plain English, I'm the guy responsible for ensuring that every blog post we publish is EPIC).

-Link building has been my passion for nearly a decade.
+Link building has been my passion for over a decade.
 Before working for Ahrefs, I worked as a link-building consultant, helping dozens of clients build hundreds of links.

 What I learned during this time is that you don’t need dozens of link-building tools.
 You just need a few of the best ones.